MicrosoftDocs/windows-dev-docs/hub/powertoys/cmd-not-found.md

 A PowerShell 7 module that detects command-line errors and suggests a relevant WinGet package to install, if available.

+> [!IMPORTANT]
+> There are some incompatibilities between Command Not Found and some PowerShell configurations.
+You can read more about them in [issue 30818](https://github.com/microsoft/PowerToys/issues/30818) on GitHub.

 ![Command Not Found screenshot.](../images/pt-cmd-not-found.png)

 ## Requirements